Fibromyalgia is a neurologic condition that causes pain across most or all of the body. A neurologic condition is one that affects the nervous system.

 - finding your widespread pain index (WPI) score

 The FM/a test is still new and subject to research.
-Many healthcare providers may not use it yet, and insurance companies most likely will not cover the cost.
+Many healthcare providers may not use it yet, and some insurance companies may not cover the cost.

 However, even with the FM/a test, it’s likely that your healthcare provider will still use the current diagnostic criteria as confirmation.